MetOffice/opsinputs/README.md

 2. Find the OPS build folder.
 It should have a sibling called `build.tgz` containing `include` and `o` directories with Fortran module files and object files.
 Unzip that archive into the `build` folder.
 The latter should now contain `include` and `o` subdirectories at the same level as `bin` and `installs`.

 3. Clone the `ufo-bundle` into a folder of your choice.
+Consider using the `feature/wsmigaj` branch, which contains some Met Office-specific adjustments and includes the ropp-ufo package implementing operators for GNSSRO:

+       git clone https://github.com/JCSDA/ufo-bundle.git -b feature/wsmigaj
+       cd ufo-bundle
+       cp -a /project/SatImagery/utils/jedi_repos/ufo-bundle/ropp-ufo .

 4. Open the `CMakeLists.txt` file in the `ufo-bundle` directory and add the following line after all other lines starting with `ecbuild_bundle`:

        ecbuild_bundle( PROJECT opsinputs GIT "https://github.com/MetOffice/opsinputs.git" BRANCH develop UPDATE)

-   (Git repository path to be confirmed.)

 5. Run the following commands to set up your build environment: